Accounting Schools in North Dakota

 2. Accumulate the required hours of experience.

-Candidates for a North Dakota CPA license must earn at least 2,000 hours of experience gained in not less than one calendar year and not more than four calendar years.
+Candidates for a North Dakota CPA license must earn at least 2,000 hours of experience across not less than one calendar year and not more than four calendar years.
 The majority of the experience must involve the use of skills in accounting, attest, management advisory, financial advisory, tax, or consulting.
 Experience may be earned in public accounting, industry, government, or academia and must be verified by a supervisor.

 3. Complete the AICPA ethics course and exam.